EricZimmerman/evtx/evtx/Maps/!!!!README.txt

 In the example below, there are 3 header properties that descrive the map: who wrote it, what its for, and the event id the map corresponds to.

 The EventId property is what matters here, not the name of the file.

+The Guid is the unique identifier for a given log type.
+It can be seen in the Provider element with an attribute name of Guid.

 The Maps collection contains configurations for how to look for data in an events EventData and extract out particular properties into variables.
 These variables are then combined and mapped to the event record's first class properties.